The Wandering Jew

 This plant's nomenclature is, of course, a comment on the Jewish People's ability to adapt to varied environments and conditions.
 "Wandering" is what Jewish history has been all about.
 The Patriarchs and Matriarchs were nomads.
 The Jewish nation itself was forged in Egypt and while wandering through the Sinai desert - the only nation ever to establish its identity while wandering outside its homeland.
 And for the past 2000 years we have been wandering the world.

-Next week's parsha, Masay, details the Jewish wanderings through the Sinai desert.
+This week's double Parsha, Matot-Masai, details the Jewish wanderings through the Sinai desert.
 No less than 42 locations are listed as encampments throughout the 40 years in the wilderness.

 The wanderings have, however, been the subject of some misunderstanding: They are often portrayed as a "shlep" from one place to another.
 In fact, the commentators raise several fascinating issues regarding these wanderings.
 First of all, why does the Torah bother to mention the names of all 42 encampments?
 Furthermore, why does the Torah alternately describe the travels as "going forth to journey" and "journeying to go forth?"